sanny-io/sanny.io/content/projects/sanny-io.md

 name: sanny.io
 url: /
 sourceUrl: https://github.com/sanny-io/sanny.io
-description: The site you're viewing right now!
+blurb: The site you're viewing right now!
 I designed and developed it myself.
-details: >-
+description: >-
   This website was both designed and developed myself.
 This was actually my first project using TypeScript instead of JavaScript.
 I have some experience with C#, so I appreciate the many similarities between the two -- and the